 A: That depends on your printer.
-If you are going through CreateSpace, the answer is no. I showed this author a memoir I designed with photos in the back of the book on the same paper stock as the rest of the interior.
+If you are going to publish/print with KDP or IngramSpark, the answer is no. I showed this author a memoir I designed with photos in the back of the book on the same paper stock as the rest of the interior.
 It’s also very important to enhance the images in Photoshop; brighten, color-correct, or sharpen the each photo.

 Q: Do you do ebook formatting?

-A: Yes, I can help you prepare a file for Kindle or BookBaby or explain in detail how to do it.
-I do not convert your file to .epub or .mobi, because it requires expert in HTML and CSS, which is not my strength
+A: Yes, I can help you prepare a file for Kindle or Draft2Digital or explain in detail how to do it.
+I do not convert your file to .epub or .mobi, because it requires expert in HTML and CSS, which is not my strength.

 Q: When does the designer get involved?